-One award is available for each age group at a fixed amount of £1000 per annum.
+One award is available for each age group offering a fixed price remission of £1000 per annum.
+An exhibition may be offered at £500.

 Pentathlon scholars are expected to represent the school throughout their school career.
 If a scholar chooses to withdraw from participation in school teams they will be required to resign the scholarship.